Azure/azure-osconfig/docs/architecture.md

 ## 3.1.
 Introduction

-The OSConfig Agent handles communication with IoT Hub and Reported Configuration/Desired Configuration (RC/DC) files.
-The agent is a thin client running as a daemon (Linux background service) using the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the IoT Hub that receives Desired Twin updates from and makes Reported Twin updates to the IoT Hub and the RC/DC files.
+The OSConfig agent is a thin client running as a daemon (Linux background service) and implements several adapters: a watcher for the Reported Configuration/Desired Configuration (RC/DC), a watcher for GitOps and a PnP agent for IoT Hub.

-The agent relies on the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) to obtain a module identity that allows it to connect to the IoT Hub alongside other locally present PnP agents.

 The agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) IPC REST API.

 <img src="assets/agent.png" alt="OSConfig Agent" width=50%/>

 The agent is completely decoupled from the platform and the modules.
-A new module can be installed, and necessary PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use the respective module, without the need to recompile the agent or the platform.
+A new module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use the respective module, without the need to recompile the agent or the platform.

 ## 3.2.
-AIS Client

-The agent  uses the PnP C SDK's HTTP helper APIs to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity to (re)connect to the IoT Hub with.
+RC/DC Watcher

+The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.
+The Watcher also makes MpiGetReported calls to the Management Platform and writes the reported configuration to the Reported Configuration (RC) file.

+The RC/DC files are written in MIM JSON format.

+To protect against unauthorized access, the RC/DC files are restricted to root user read and write access only.

+The  RC/DC files by default reside under /etc/osconfig/ as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).

 ## 3.3.
-IoT Hub Client

-The agent's  IoT Hub Client parses the Desired Twin payload received from the IoT Hub to separate individual PnP property values.
-The agent does not attempt to parse the property values.
+GitOps Watcher

+The RC/DC Watcher clones a Git repository, monitors the GitOps Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.

+The GitOps DC file by default is named `osconfig_desired.json` and is located in the root of the repository at `/etc/osconfig/gitops/osconfig_desired.json`.

+The GitOps DC file is written in MIM JSON format.

+The Git clone is automatically deleted when the GitOps Watcher terminates.
+While active, the cloned DC file is protected for root user access only.

 ## 3.4.
-Watcher

-The Watcher monitors the Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.
-The Watcher also makes MpiGetReported calls to the Management Platform and writes the reported configuration to the Reported Configuration (RC) file.

-The pair of DC and RC files are written in MIM JSON format.
-The RC/DC files act as local Device Twins.

-To protect against unauthorized access, the DC and RC files are restricted to root user read and write access only.

-The  DC and RC files by default reside under /etc/osconfig/ as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).

-The Watcher can also monitor a Git DC file from a configured Git repository and branch in a similar fashion with the local DC file.
+AIS Client

+The agent uses HTTP helper APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity to connect to the IoT Hub with.

 ## 3.5.
-MPI Client
+IoT Hub Client

-The agent implements an MPI Client and it uses it to make Management Platform Interface (MPI) calls to the platform as IPC calls over HTTP and the Unix Domain Sockets (UDS) implemented by the platform.
+The agent's IoT Hub Client uses the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the IoT Hub, receives Desired Twin updates, and makes Reported Twin updates.

+The IoT Hub Client does not attempt to parse the property values.

 ## 3.6.
 Desired and Reported Twins

 The twins start empty and gradually get filled in with content (desired, from the remote authority and reported, from the device).

-When the agent starts, it receives the full Desired Twin and dispatches that to the platform for modules.
+When the agent starts, it receives the full Desired Twin and dispatches that to the platform.
 From there on, incremental changes of the Desired Twin are communicated to agent, one (full or partial) property at a time.

-In the opposite direction, OSConfig agent periodically updates the Reported Twin with one property value at a time, reading via the platform from the modules.
+In the opposite direction, the OSConfig agent periodically updates the Reported Twin with one property value at a time, reading via the platform from the modules.

+## 3.7.
+MPI Client

+The agent implements an MPI Client and it uses it to make Management Platform Interface (MPI) calls to the platform as IPC calls over HTTP and the Unix Domain Sockets (UDS).

 # 4. OSConfig Management Platform

 ## 4.1.
 Introduction

 The OSConfig Management Platform runs in its own daemon process.
-The platform communicates with the management authority adapters (such as: the OSConfig Agent, Azure Device Update Agent, a TBD OOBE Agent -a concept of OOBE components calling the OSConfig platform, etc.) over the Management Platform Interface (MPI) REST API.
+The platform communicates with the management authority adapters (the OSConfig Agent, the Universal NRP, etc) over the Management Platform Interface (MPI) REST API.

 The platform communicates to the OSConfig Management Modules over the Management Modules Interface (MMI) REST API.